atomgroom/icon-exit-animations/README.md

 # CSS Icon Exit Animations

 ### Remember that one time that you didn't want a CSS animation to play when the page loads?
 But, you did want it to play on hover.
-And, you wanted a seperate exit animation on unhover?
+And, you wanted a separate animation on unhover?

 Oh Yeah!
 This is how you can do that.